janakanuwan/CS3249-2020-React-Exercise/README.md

 ## Part 2: Adding interactions

-We want to change the UI as follows:
+We want to change the UI as follows [NOTE: Now 'Powers' are shown in a bar chart!]:

 ![Web Page](./part-2/new_hero.png)

-NOTE: Now 'Powers' are shown in a bar chart.

 ### Steps